pgoyal94/Restaurants_and_House_Prices/README.md

 ## 6. Recommendations for future analysis (Not yet updated)
    - We believe prediction of house price may be more accurate when including demographic data by zip code.
 We will be pulling New York City census data to do a small scale analysis to suggest if the above hypothesis holds true to then make that recommendation more broadly.
 Additionally, things like home attributes (number of bedrooms/bathrooms, home square footage, lot size, school rankings, etc.) were not included in the data sets we pulled, but could be additionally helpful in normalizing house price to better understand how home price and restaurant diversity are related.
+   - Given the low accuracy scores in our initial models during segment 2 of the project, we plan to change our target variable to two tiers only (Tier 1 = above county average, Tier 2 = below county average).

 <hr style="border:2px solid gray"> </hr>